edjeong99/noteFrontEnd/README.md

 ### to test site

 You can visit https://ed-notes.netlify.com
-You can create an account or use this credential username : q, password : 1.
+You can create an account or
+use test account
+test@test.com
+123456

 ### Deployment